kubeedge/kubeedge/docs/proposals/reliable-message-delivery.md

 ## Proposal

-Currently all the messages from the controllers go via the channel queue (which uses beehive context for messaging) to the cloudhub.
+Currently, all the messages from the controllers go via the channel queue (which uses beehive context for messaging) to the cloudhub.
 The cloudhub then uses the configured protocol server (websocket/quic) to send the data to edge nodes.
 The proposal is to introduce the node level sending message queues in cloudhub, and use the ACK message returned from edge nodes to ensure the message delivery is in a reliable fashion.